kishankhakhar/hackInfinity_23/index.md

 are images taken from web which are uploaded by ordinary humans.
 Assuming that the images are taken in uncontrolled environment, many difficulties are faced, making the machine-learning algorithm less effective.
 Therefore, some pre-processing like clustering, segmentation is done to improve the quality of learning.
 We have used various statistical features (mean, Standard deviation, variance etc.) as training features for our algorithm.

-## Introduction
+## Connection with the theme "Agriculture"
 - India's is the highest producer of Cotton.
 Every year 20 to 25% of cotton crops fails due to disease which results into a very huge amount of diseased crops.
 The common diseases observed in cottoon leafs which we have considered for our project are bacterial Blight, Grey Mildew and Alternaria Macrosopra.
-These diseases in cotton leaf are very much prevalent in gujarat.
+These diseases in cotton leaf are very much prevalent in gujarat.Pre-detection of these diseases by use of Machine Learning Techniques can significantly help the farmers to prevent the disease from causing more damage to the crop.
+This could substantially reduce the damage to crop.

 ## Methodology
 - Talking about the methods to detect disease and identify it :